Open Data Hub logo

 metrics:

-The observation’s historical window size to use for metrics calculation.
-The default is 5000 (that is, the metrics are calculated by using the latest 5000 inferences).
+8. (Optional) The observation’s historical window size to use for metrics calculation.
+The default is 5000, which means that the metrics are calculated using the 5,000 latest inferences.

 oc apply -f trustyai_crd.yaml